jullienthur/jullienthur.github.io/docs/projects.md

 - **Hardware Execution:** This data is fed to the Arduino-based kinematics engine, which translates the coordinates into linear movements and ballistic trajectories.

-**Key Optimizations**
+### Key Optimizations

 - **Pathfinding Algorithm:** Engineered the software to dynamically sort the engagement sequence of targets based on their spatial proximity to the fixed reloading station, minimizing unnecessary travel distance.

 - **Concurrent Execution:** Wrote custoom, non-block state machines in C++.
 This allowed the system to operate the reloading mechanism and the linear positioning motor simultaneously, effectively eliminating standard process delays and idle time.

-**Reflection & Future Scope**
+### Reflection & Future Scope

 While efficient, the current iteration relies on a "stop-and-shoot" mechanism, where the cannnon halts at the optimal point on the rail before firing.

 If I were to develop a second version, I would implement a dynamic firing system.
 By utilizing advanced kinematics, the system could calculate the exact firing vector required to shoot <em>while</em> in motion.
 Utilizing the actuator's lateral momentum to curve the ball's trajectory would allow for continuous movement, further slashing the overall cycle time.

+---

 ## Submersible Water Pump

 I'm currently working on updating this project.
 Please check back a little later to see the finished result!

+---

 ## My Portfolio Site!

 So far, all you've seen has been part of this project!
-Check back for a small run-down of how I built it!
+Check back for a small run-down of how I built it and plan to maintain!